cysouw/diathesis/text/c04_reflexive.md

 ### --- Free reflexive pronouns --- {.unnumbered}

 Some verbs allow for both a construction with and without *sich*, but there is no difference in the valency between these two constructions.
 The difference in meaning between the two alternants is small and is in need for more in-depth study in all cases presented below.
+It is also possible that the occurence of a 'free' reflexive is a dialectal phenomenon, see e.g. the apparent extension of reflexive usage in Austrian German as observed in Ziegler [-@ziegler2010].
 Note that also for these verbs a dative reflexive pronoun only occurs when a full accusative argument is present.
 An early discussion of the phenomenon is found in Stötzel [-@stotzel1970: 174-177].

 ### [ N | N ] Free accusative reflexive